daos-stack/daos/utils/githooks/README.md

 It is important to check the output on commit for any errors that may indicate any one of the required tools is missing.

-1. copyright - Custom tool that automatically updates copyrights in modified files.
+1. update-copyright - Custom tool that automatically updates copyrights in modified files.
-2. `codespell` - Linter for spelling mistakes in modified files
+2. codespell - Linter for spelling mistakes in modified files
    - See [codespell.ignores](../../ci/codespell.ignores) for ignored words.
    - See [words.dict](../../utils/cq/words.dict) for words added to the DAOS project.
 3. Jenkinsfile - Custom linter if the Jenkinsfile is modified
-4. `yamllint` - Linter for modified YAML configs
+4. yamllint - Linter for modified YAML configs
-5. `clang-format` - Automatically formats for C/C++ files modified.
+5. clang-format - Automatically formats for C/C++ files modified.
 If anything changed it will exit, allowing the user to inspect the changes and retry the commit.
    - See [.clang-format](../../.clang-format) for configuration
+   - In some cases unwanted formatting changes are made.
+To disable formatting, for example:
+     ```
+     /* clang-format off */
+     ...
+     /* clang-format on */
+     ```
-6. `gofmt` - Automatically formats for modified GO files
+6. gofmt - Automatically formats for modified GO files
-7. `isort` - Linter for python imports on modified python files
+7. isort - Linter for python imports on modified python files
-8. `flake8` - Linter for python files
+8. flake - Linter for python files
-9. `pylint` - Additional linter for modified python files
+9. pylint - Additional linter for modified python files
    - See [daos_pylint.py](../../utils/cq/daos_pylint.py) for a custom wrapper around `pylint` which manages `PYTHONPATH` setup internally.
 10. ftest - Custom linter for modified ftest files